Notes on the Geography of South Africa: Cape Town Since 1900

 A bigger version, completed in 1883 and formerly the YMCA.
 The architect was Charles Freeman, who also designed the much larger Standard Bank building, coming up shortly.
 The top floor is a later addition, from 1903.

 A particularly elegant version, originally for Carl Herman and Co., restored with a high-risk but successful color.

-KFC finds a home in a gabled version.
+KFC finds a home under a Dutch gable.
 Behind it, Truworth's.
-On this side Cuthbert's, "the grand boot store," originally housed in an even more ornamented building.
+On this side Cuthbert's, "the grand boot store," which was originally housed in an even more ornamented building.
 Cuthbert's had stores across South Africa, including a prominent building that still stands in Johannesburg.

-Terracotta had and has its devotees.
-Here's a good example, though it's crushed like a passenger wedged in a middle seat between offensive linemen.
+Terracotta has its devotees.
+Here's a good example, though it's crushed like a passenger wedged in a middle seat.

 Despite the prominent date, the building dates from 1904, according to Desmond Martin (Walking Long Street, 2007, p.
 27).
 Now an art gallery, it was formerly Sellars Gents Outfitters.
 In its incarnation as Gibson & Co, it carried that name in gilt on the upper wall, while short ornamental columns stood on either end of the parapet.

 Here's another terracotta building.
 It's from 1902 and was originally occupied by another firm, D. Isaacs.
 The architect was the eminent Herbert Baker, and it's probably best that he didn't see what happened to the building.